brandonsie/gwas_qrmr/README.md

   - plink + this r plugin will produce an output of 45 metrics from quantile regression for each snp. example downstream meta-regression based on this output is provided in `gwas_qrmr/metaregression/`

 ## Shiny App

+An example of significant non-homogenous effect sizes for BMI, height, and HbA1c is available at this [shiny app](https://brandonsie.shinyapps.io/QRMR_browser/)

 ## References